English - Graduate Programs

 Master of Arts

-4. The thesis option is a 30 credit-hour program and requires 24 hours of coursework (a three credit-hour core course and 21 hours of electives) and at least six hours of thesis.
+- The thesis option is a 30 credit-hour program and requires 24 hours of coursework and at least 6 hours of thesis.
 The degree culminates with defense of the thesis.

-5. Students who would like to pursue the thesis option must apply for it no sooner than their 18th hour and no later than their 24th hour of coursework.
-A student who elects to write a thesis must select a topic in consultation with his/her thesis director.
+- Students who would like to pursue the thesis option must apply for it no sooner than their 18th hour and no later than their 24th hour of coursework.
+A student who elects to write a thesis must select a topic in consultation with their thesis director.
 Before the student registers for thesis hours, a Thesis Committee (a director and two readers) must be established.

-6. The non-thesis option requires a 36 credit-hour program of coursework (a three credit-hour core course and 33 hours of electives).
+- The non-thesis option is also a 30 credit-hour program and all 30 hours take the form of coursework.
 The final requirement for a non-thesis MA is submission of a portfolio.
 This will consist of a variety of writing assignments designed to prepare the student to enter the professional and/or academic workplace.
+The student will establish a Portfolio Committee (a director and two readers).

 Admission Requirements